10 May 2020

 Retinoids are well known ingredients in dermatology for treating acne and anti-aging and retinoids are a frequent feature in skin care products for treating acne, oily skin, fine lines and pigmentation.

 Retinoids consist of retinol, retinaldehyde, retinoic acid and retinyl esters.
 Each of these members of the retinoid family have different potencies.
+You can read more about retinoids in this blogpost The Beginner’s Guide to Starting Retinoids.

 Regardless of the potencies of the respective retinoids and the severity of oily skin, the side effects of using retinoids are related to reduced sebum production e.g. dry skin, skin irritation and chapped lips11.